parkjin-nim/PID_auto_tunning_and_optimization/README.md

 2. **Automatic PID tunning**

 PID parameter tunning depends on the characteristics of system.
 And it is known that there's no 'one-size-fit-all' tunning method.
 For the project, i decided to go for a model-based auto-tunning using our python script of kinematic bicycle model.
-I modified it to write the auto-tunning script. [click here for the script](./PID_auto-tunning.ipynb).
-In conclusion, the P,D,I gain found for steering is [0.15910442248556678, 1.587110426670305, 0.005533208544239475].
+I modified it to write the auto-tunning script.
+[Check out above pid_auto-tunning.ipynb file](./PID_auto-tunning.ipynb).

 - **Coordinate Ascent**

-Coordinate ascent is an optimization technique where each dimension is maximized(exact or inexactly), with other dimensions fixed.
-The local search method can be used with or without gradients but its performance heavily depends on initialization.
+Coordinate ascent is an optimization technique where each dimension(coordinate) is maximized(exact or inexactly), with other dimensions fixed.
+The local search method can be used with or without gradients but its performance heavily depends on an initialization.

-So, i first decided a promising initial values of p-gain with trials and then optimized it using CA with d-,i-gain fixed 0.
+So, i first decided a promising initial value of p-gain and then optimized based on it using CA with d-,i-gain fixed 0.
 Once the p-gain was optimized, i fixed the p-gain and run CA again to optimize d-gain with i-gain fixed 0.
 And once d-gain was optimized, i fixed the d-gain and run CA again to optimize i-gain.
-After each gain was optimized, i ran CA again altogether with the 3 fixed values.
+After each gain was optimized, i ran CA again altogether based on the 3 fixed values.
 For each gain, i set the CA tolerance value to be sufficiently small enough(.002) to make sure that it converges enough to a local minima.

 Note that there were 2 different optimizations.
 One with P,I,D saught at speed = 1 and the other at speed = 2.
 Depending on the speed fed into our kinematic model, a PID set was different.
 Both PID sets passed the test at 50mph.